US media report: Trump is fleeing Washington before Biden is sworn in – employees loot the White House

 Apparently, Trump wants to leave Washington on the morning of the inauguration.
 There is already a spirit of optimism in the White House.

+in the White house should Trump meanwhile have been harassing his confidants with questions: Who could the ten? republican who voted against him in the impeachment process?
+He wanted to know if he had done them a favor before – and how he might do them in future elections politically harm.

+Donald Trump wants to leave the White House – Biden’s inauguration takes place without him

-Washington – That morning from successor Joe Bidens Inauguration wants Donald Trump Washington apparently left, as various media report unanimously.
+First report from January 16, 2021, 10:43 a.m.r: Washington – In the morning from successor Joe Bidens Inauguration wants Donald Trump Washington apparently left, as various media report unanimously.
 About the transmitter Fox News as well as the Washington Post would have learned from government circles that Trump – shortly before Biden is sworn in in the Capitol – that White house want to leave behind and leave for Florida.

 Had a few days ago Trump via Twitter declares that he will not attend the inauguration * of his successor Biden will participate.
 Trumps Presence at the ceremony would be in accordance with political practice, but it has no legal effect.
 Biden will be new even without the predecessor president sworn in.